Subtitles Not Showing When Casting VLC to Chromecast

 Why use Plex for VLC to Chromecast subtitle issues?

-1. Install Plex Media Server and set up your library.
+1. Install the Plex Media Server on your computer and set up your media library.

-2. Stream with the Plex app and turn on subtitles in the playback options.Use Plex to stream video with subtitles on Chromecast
+2. Use the Plex app on your device (like Android or iPhone, tablet, TV) to look through your library and start streaming.
+When casting to Chromecast, make sure subtitles are turned on in the playback options.Use Plex to stream video with subtitles on Chromecast

 Useful guide: Convert SRT to 3D Subtitles and Add them to 3D Movies

-1. Versatility: HandBrake works with many video formats.
+1. HandBrake works with many video formats, so it’s likely to work for you.

-1. Load your video in HandBrake.Handbrake to fix VLC subtitles not showing Chromecast
+1. Open the video you want to change in the HandBrake app.Handbrake to fix VLC subtitles not showing Chromecast

 2. Go to the “Subtitles” tab.

-4. Check “Burn In” to make subtitles part of the video.Use handbrake to burn in subtitles for a video
+4. Check the “Burn In” option to make sure subtitles are part of the video.Use handbrake to burn in subtitles for a video

 Pro tip: How to Watch Netflix with Dual Subtitles